 The percentage of liability assigned to you will directly correlate with the amount of compensation you are eligible to receive.
 If you are deemed to have been 20% responsible for your truck accident, you will only be able to recover up to 80% of the full value of your damages.

 If you are over 50% at fault for your accident, you will not be able to seek compensation from another party for your injuries.
 Instead, you may find that someone else is attempting to recover compensation from you.

 Can I Afford a Truck Accident Lawyer?

 There are no up-front costs, no hourly rates, and no out-of-pocket expenses.
 Our clients can benefit from our help without worrying about the cost.
-We only get paid when we win your case.
+Our North Charleston truck accident lawyers only get paid if and when we win your case.